exasol/mysql-virtual-schema/doc/user_guide/mysql_user_guide.md

 IMPORTANT: Currently you have to **Disable Security Manager** for the driver if you want to connect to MySQL using Virtual Schemas.
 It is necessary because JDBC driver requires a JAVA permission which we do not grant by default.

-## Uploading the JDBC Driver to EXAOperation
+## Uploading the JDBC Driver to BucketFS

 1. [Create a bucket in BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm)
 1. Upload the driver to BucketFS